calebdwilliams/element-internals-polyfill/README.md

 ### State API

 `ElementInternals` exposes an API for creating custom states on an element.
 For instance if a developer wanted to signify to users that an element was in state `foo`, they could call `internals.states.set('--foo')`.
 This would make the element match the selector `:--foo`.
 Unfortunately in non-supporting browsers this is an invalid selector and will throw an error in JS and would cause the parsing of a CSS rule to fail.
-As a result, this polyfill will add states using the `state--foo` attribute to the host element.
+As a result, this polyfill will add states using the `state--foo` attribute to the host element, as well as a `state--foo` shadow part in supporting browsers.

 In order to properly select these elements in CSS, you will need to duplicate your rule as follows: